michaeldiaz0/Model/README.txt

 C. Model Output
 --------------------------------------------

 The model output is given as "output_file" in the input text file.
-The variables are as follows:
+The variables in the output file are as follows:

 u-wind(t, x, y, z)	-> perturbation zonal wind (m/s)
 v-wind(t, x, y, z)	-> perturbation meridional wind (m/s)